home-assistant/developers.home-assistant/blog/2020-06-01-getCardSize.md

 author: Bram Kragten
 authorURL: https://github.com/bramkragten
 authorTwitter: bramkragten
-title: Lovelace: getCardSize can now be async
+title: "Lovelace: getCardSize can now be async"
 ---

 Ever since we introduced lazy loading cards to Lovelace, getting the card size of a lazy loaded card was hard.